-It’s A Wonderful Life is one of my all-time favorite movies, and the New York Times has a nice Critic’s Pick video (which they won’t let you embed!) with A. O. Scott talking about “the dark undercurrents of the holiday classic” that often go overlooked.
+It’s A Wonderful Life is one of my all-time favorite movies, and the New York Times has a nice Critic’s Pick video with A. O. Scott talking about “the dark undercurrents of the holiday classic” that often go overlooked.

 Back in 1996, when I was publishing my short-lived zine, zuzu’s petals — which, in a wonderful bit of circularity, played a significant role in my getting married! — I wrote a pretty cynical essay about why I loved the movie, not so much for its purportedly uplifting message, but rather for its “unintentionally subversive message”.